Why study Design?

 • Applicants with English as a second language must have a score of 570 (paper-based) or 230 (computer-based) or 88 (Internet-based) on the Test of English as a second language (TOEFL).
 The International English Language Testing System (IELTS) is also accepted.
 For IELTS, an overall band score of 6.5 is needed.

 Most design graduates work in one of the three disciplines within the Master of Design Program — Communication Design, Fashion Design, Industrial Design.
 Design graduates frame inquiries at strategic levels and develop solutions to complex design problems through rigorous research protocols and utilize research methods for exploration and validation in the design process.
 Opportunities are found within large corporations with design departments.
-Design firms and design consultancies provide collaborate services in trans-disciplinary settings integrating research and design theories into practice.
 In addition, the Master of Design is considered a terminal degree and qualifies graduates for tenure track positions in academia.

 MDes Graduate Program Director: